huggingface/blog/falcon2-11b.md

 | Falcon-40B | 1000 | 82.82    | 81.86   | 76.4      | 54.69       |
 | Falcon-7B  | 1500 | 76.31    | 74.74   | 67.17     | 43.43       |

-The evaluation results show that the Falcon2-11B shows similar performance to Falcon-40B, at four times smaller model size!
+The evaluation results show that the Falcon2-11B shows similar performance to Falcon-40B, at a four times smaller model size!

 ### Multilingual capabilities
 Using the [Multilingual LLM leaderboard](https://huggingface.co/spaces/uonlp/open_multilingual_llm_leaderboard), we compare the Falcon2-11B model to the Llama-7B and Bloom-7B.
 For reference, we also include Falcon-40B (that supports the same languages), Falcon-7B (that supports French) and Mistral-7B.